Mancalrod/Examen-Julio-2024/README-English.md

 To make easier the development of this exam, you should consider:
 * On the "CreatePerformance" frontend screen, note the date format of performance field.
 By default, it is English format.
 It is not necessary to change it to Spanish format.

-Migration troubles with other "DeliverUS"-based projects:
-* This project adds a new table.
-If **later** you work with other project, first you must delete **all** tables in "DeliverUS" database by using HeidiSQL or another similar tool **before** executing the project migration.
-This is due to "db:create" and  "db:drop" Sequelize-cli operations are not available for MariaDB.

 ## Help: